CopernicaMarketingSoftware/Documentation/SMTPeter/dkim-signing.md

 # DKIM signatures

 Almost every email message has a "from" address.
-This is the email address from which the email _appears_ to come from, and that is displayed above the message body in the user agent.
+This is the email address the email _appears_ to come from, and which is displayed above the message body in the user agent.
 If you hit the reply button, this is also the address to which the reply is going to be sent (unless the mail also contains a "reply-to" header).

-We intentionally write that it is the address from which the "_appears_" to come from.
+We intentionally say it is the address the message "_appears_" to come from.
 If you send mail, you can use every possible email address as the from address, even addresses that do not even belong to you.
 This freedom can be used for harmless practical jokes ("see, you just got an email